 You will require this approval if you intend to incorporate your association.
 An association is a society, club, institution or body.
 Incorporation provides a mechanism for associations to establish a corporate identity and achieve certain legal advantages in return for accepting certain legal responsibilities.
-For example, an incorporated association has a limited liability, may enter into contracts, or can sue and be sued.
-Once you are incorporated you may apply for registration as a prescribed body corporate / company.

 Please note, if you intend to operate the association in multiple states you will need to become a registered Australian body or incorporated as a company limited (both of which are regulated by the Federal rather than State Government).